protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ```

 #### Add a FeeHandler
-Pool Master add a new FeeHandler contract and it asociated reward token to be eble to claim rewards from.
+Pool Master adds a new FeeHandler contract, to which a reward token is associated, to be able to claim rewards from.

 ---
 function **`addFeeHandler`**(address _feeHandler, IERC20 _rewardToken) external **onlyOwner**